Mathématique: Chapter 36

 “Dr. Rush,” she said again, louder, her hand coming to his shoulder.

 “Are you hearing or seeing anything that I’m not hearing or seeing?”
-Lam asked.
+Lam asked, deadly serious.

-“Why would you ask me that?”
+“Why do you ask?”
 Rush asked, with transparent indifference.

-“Rush,” Young began, but Lam silenced him with an outstretched hand.
+“Rush,” Young began, but Lam silenced him with a look.

-“I ask because your attentional focus is wavering, and stimuli that I can’t see might potentially account for that.”
+“I ask because your attentional focus is wavering, and stimuli I can’t see might account for that.”

-Rush looked obliquely at Lam as TJ finished connecting the set of electrodes to his head.
+Rush looked obliquely at Lam as TJ worked electrodes into his hair.

-Lam waited, but he didn’t add anything further.
+Lam waited, but he didn’t add anything else.

-TJ flipped on the monitors.
-She and Lam examined the set of waveforms on the screen in a moment of frozen silence.
-“Please check the temporal leads,” she said.
+TJ finished affixing the leads and flipped on the monitors.
+She and Lam examined the set of waveforms on the screen.

-“Already on it,” Johansen said, her fingers tracing through Rush’s hair.
+TJ, already moving, traced her fingers through Rush’s hair.

 “What?”
 Young asked.
 “It doesn’t look normal?”

-“No,” Lam said, her voice reassuringly brusque, but her expression strained, “it does not look normal.
+“No,” Lam said, her tone brusque, her expression strained, “it does not look normal.

-“Temporal leads are all correctly positioned and fully attached,” TJ said.
+“Temporal leads are correctly positioned and fully attached,” TJ reported.

-“Tamara,” Lam said, “pull in a tech, get a copy of his baseline EEG from several months ago, get neurology on the phone, and upgrade him to a one on the roster.”
+“Tamara,” Lam said, “pull in a tech, get a copy of his baseline EEG from several months ago, get neurology on the phone, and upgrade his triage status on the roster.”
 She glanced at Young.
 “You said he’s been working through this?” she asked quietly.

 “Yeah.
-He was definitely doing math,” Young said.
-“Pretty sophisticated math.
+He was doing math,” Young said.
+“Sophisticated math.
 What’s wrong?”

-“I don’t know yet,” Lam said.
-She turned to Rush.
-“Dr. Rush,” she said, dropping down onto the edge of the bed and leaning forward her hands braced against the sheets, red tubing trailing its way from her hand, through the air, and to portable dialysis machine.
-“You’re displaying extremely abnormal, epileptiform brain activity,” she said slowly.
-“Are you hearing or seeing anything that I’m not hearing or seeing?”
+“I don’t know yet.”
+Lam turned to his neighbor.
+“Dr. Rush.”
+She sat on the edge of his bed, her hands braced against the sheets, red tubing snaking from her forearm to the portable dialysis machine.
+“You’re displaying abnormal brain activity,” she said slowly.
+“I’ll ask again: are you hearing or seeing anything I’m not hearing or seeing?”

 “Yes,” Rush admitted.